Inbibo/adonisfx_docs/docs/maya/simple_setup.md

  - An animated facial mesh (to which to apply the deformer).
  - A rest mesh.
- - A deformation mesh with only the facial animation.
+ - A deformation mesh with only the facial deformation (no animation).

 All these meshes must have the same number of vertices and correspond to the same facial model.